 Endoscopic Sinus Surgery

-For patients with chronic sinus infections, blockage and headaches, sinus surgery may be necessary to reduce the frequency and intensity of future infections.
+For patients with chronic sinus infections, blockage and headaches, sinus surgery may be necessary to reduce the frequency and intensity of infections.
 This procedure is usually performed in the operating room under general anesthesia.
-Using special instruments, the surgeon will widen the sinus openings with no external change in the appearance of your nose or face.
+Using special instruments, the surgeon will widen the sinus openings with no external change in the appearance of the nose or face.